mpanighetti/dnd5e-monsters/README.md

 # dnd5e-monsters

-A collection of 5e homebrew monsters including lore, descriptions, and stat blocks.
+A collection of 5e homebrew monsters and vehicles including lore, descriptions, and stat blocks.

 ## Resources